Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Results and Discussion

 \end{Figure} Simple moment balance tells us that the cell body (i.e., the head of the robot) and the flagella have to rotate in opposite directions for net zero torque.
-It is known through previous works that the counter rotation of cell body in bacterial locomotion contributes to the trajectory and efficiency of the organism and could even contribute to the bundling of the flagella.~\cite{Powers2002,Constantino2016} We use our robot to investigate the rotation of the head and, in Fig.~\ref{head_exp}, plot the angular velocity of the head as a function of the total angular velocity from both experiments and simulations at three different values of pitch.
-At lower values of total angular velocity ($\bar \omega_T \lesssim 100$), there is little variation in the angular velocity of the head at different values of pitch.
+It is known through previous works that the counter-rotation of the cell body in bacterial locomotion contributes to the trajectory and efficiency of the organism and could even contribute to the bundling of the flagella.~\cite{Powers2002,Constantino2016} We use our robot to investigate the rotation of the head and, in Fig.~\ref{head_exp}, plot the angular velocity of the head as a function of the total angular velocity from both experiments and simulations at three different values of the pitch.
+The error bar is obtained from the standard deviation of the experimental values.
+At lower values of total angular velocity ($\bar \omega_T \lesssim 100$), there is little variation in the angular velocity of the head at different pitch values.
 In both experiments and simulations, we see that the angular velocity of the head increases almost linearly with the total angular velocity.
 We exploit our simulations to probe the higher angular velocity regime and clearly see that the head angular velocity increases sublinearly with the total angular velocity.
 The variation in the head angular velocity as a function of the pitch of the flagella is worth mentioning.
 Among the three examined here ($\bar \lambda = \{ 5,7,9\}$), the head angular velocity is the highest at $\bar \lambda = 7$.
-This nonlinear dependence on the geometric parameter (pitch) of the flagella may be counter intuitive; however, it is a manifestation of the highly nonlinear and coupled nature of the problem.
-This type of nonlinearity with variation of geometry can be also be found in ~ Ref. \cite{Rodenborn2013} that used a single-flagellated system and analyzed the normalized force with respect to the normalized pitch.
+This nonlinear dependence on the flagella's geometric parameter (pitch) may be counterintuitive; however, it is a manifestation of the problem's highly nonlinear and coupled nature.
+This type of nonlinearity with a variation of geometry for a rigid helical structure can also be found in ~ Ref. \cite{Rodenborn2013}, which used a single-flagellated system and analyzed the normalized force with respect to the normalized pitch.
+However, from our experiment and simulation, we observed that the coupling of the elasticity results in a different nonlinear pattern in the velocity of the robot, which is relevant to the forces in the direction of propulsion from the previous work done with a rigid structure.
+This result shows a new outlook for future research to determine the relationship between the elasticity, bundling, and hydrodynamic effect that changes previously known geometric dependency on the force and torque for a single rigid helical structure.

 \begin{Figure}

 \end{Figure}